 Instructions

 • Begin by preparing your lobster tails.
-Making sure they are thawed, start by cutting all the way down the spine with some kitchen shears stopping right before the tail flap.
+Making sure they are thawed, start by cutting all the way down the spine with some kitchen shears, stopping right before the tail flap.
 Next, flip the lobster over and cut down the middle of the belly to the same place.
 From the bottom, cut alongside the tail up to meet you cut on the top of the spine.
 Repeat that on both sides.
 Gently loosen the meat from the shell and pull both sides of the shells off.
 Repeat this for all your lobster tails.

-• In a bowl, mix together the Smoked Chipotle Mezcal seasoning and the canola oil making a paste.
-Using a brush, lather all sides of the lobster tails with the seasoning paste.
-Finally, get your skewers out and begin adding the lobster.
+• Get your skewers out and begin adding the lobster.
 With the lobster top side facing you, skewer close to the remaining tail then fold the lobster over away from you skewering the top side.
 Add about 3-4 lobster tails per skewer.

 • Preheat your grill using a 3-zone cooking method to a medium high heat (around 350).